Llamacha/IWSLT2024_Quechua_data/README.md

 # IWSLT2024 - Low-resource Speech Translation Track: Quechua-Spanish Parallel Corpus

-Repository for sharing the data in the Quechua language, one of the languages for the low-resource speech translation track at IWSLT 2024.
+Main repository for the sharing of Quechua-Spanish Speech Translation data as part of the low-resource shared task at [IWSLT 2024](https://iwslt.org/2024/low-resource).

-## Parallel data
+## Parallel data for the `constrained` task

-This corpus is a small fraction of the Siminchik corpus [(Cardenas et al., 2018)](http://lrec-conf.org/workshops/lrec2018/W14/pdf/book_of_proceedings.pdf#page=28) translated into Spanish.
-It comprises 1 hour, 40 minutes of clean speech in Quechua, translated into Spanish (que_spa_clean_siminchik_filter).
-This version contains a validation and test data set.
+This corpus is a small extraction of the Siminchik corpus [(Cardenasetal.,2018)](http://lrec-conf.org/workshops/lrec2018/W14/pdf/book_of_proceedings.pdf#page=28), a Quechua-based corpus created from several radio audio recordings.
+The recordings have been transcribed and translated into Spanish.
+The total recording time for the `clean` speech data is 1 hour and 40 minutes.
+It can be found in the `que_spa_constrained` folder which contains three sub-folders: training, valid, and test.
+The test folder will be made visible after the submissions have been received.

-The raw text transcriptions are located in `que_spa_clean_siminchik_filter/<split>/txt/<split>.<lang>`.
+The raw text transcriptions are located in `que_spa_constrained/<split>/txt/<split>.<lang>`.

-True-cased Spanish target translations are found in `que_spa_clean_siminchik_filter/<split>/txt/<split>.spa.tc`.
+True-cased Spanish target translations are found in `que_spa_constrained/<split>/txt/<split>.spa.tc`.

-hola mundo

 True-casing was done with a [sacremoses](https://github.com/alvations/sacremoses) Truecaser model trained on the Spanish side of WMT13 EN-ES.

+## Additional Audio data
 In addition, we are making available a new corpus.
 This corpus is the Spanish translation of the Siminchik and Huqariq corpus [(Zevallos et al., 2022)](https://arxiv.org/abs/2207.05498).
 It comprises 51 hours, 16 minutes of clean speech in Quechua, translated into Spanish.
 The corpus is located in [link](https://github.com/Llamacha/quechua_spanish_speech_translation_corpus).

-## Additional Audio data

 In addition to the 1 hour, 40 minutes of Quechua audio data aligned with Spanish translations, we also provided participants with a corpus of 48 hours of fully transcribed Quechua audio.
 All of this data comes from the filter Siminchik corpus  [link](https://drive.google.com/file/d/1ZwBE5LlwCHJaxkAw2IM97hkh-NFO-k0C/view?usp=sharing).